jj5/kickass-crypto/README.md

 The decryption process expects to find the 16 byte authentication tag, the 12 byte initialization vector, and the ciphertext.
-After decrypting the ciphertext the library expects to find the size of the JSON data as an ASCII string representing a decimal value, followed by a single pipe character, followed by the JSON, and then the padding.
+After decrypting the ciphertext the library expects to find the size of the JSON data as an ASCII string representing an 8 character hex encoded value, followed by a single pipe character, followed by the JSON, and then the padding.
 The library can then remove the JSON from its padding and take care of the rest of the decoding.

 ## JSON encoding and decoding